Pendlebury: Governance

+Pendlebury was formerly a township in the parish of Eccles, in 1866 Pendlebury became a separate civil parish, 1 April 1933 the parish was abolished to form Swinton and Pendlebury.
+In 1931 the parish had a population of 9335.

 Pendlebury was joined with Swinton in 1875 to form a local board of health area and was later governed by the Swinton and Pendlebury Urban District Council.
 Incorporation of Clifton into the Municipal Borough of Swinton and Pendlebury was a result of the abolition of the predecessor, Barton-upon-Irwell Urban District.

 Swinton and Pendlebury was a municipal borough of the administrative county of Lancashire, which contained Pendlebury, Swinton and Clifton.
 It received a Charter of Incorporation from the 18th Earl of Derby on 29 September 1934 at a ceremony in Victoria Park, Swinton when council meetings were held in Victoria House in the park.
 The new borough council required larger premises and launched a competition to design a new town hall.
 The winners were architects Sir Percy Thomas and Ernest Prestwich.
 The site of Swinton Industrial Schools on Chorley Road in Swinton was purchased for £12,500 and the foundation stone of the new town hall laid on 17 October 1936.
 It opened on 17 September 1938 and since 1 April 1974 has been the administrative headquarters of the enlarged Salford City Council.

 The Borough of Swinton and Pendlebury was amalgamated into the City of Salford in 1974 as a result of local government reforms.

 In terms of parliamentary representation, the town was until 2010 part of the Eccles constituency.
 Since then it has been part of the Salford and Eccles constituency.